 How to Cite a Play in APA

-Below are detailed guidelines on how to format a play citation correctly according to APA (7th edition) standards.
+Below are step-by-step instructions on how to format a play citation according to APA (7th edition) standards.

 GUIDELINES FOR CITING PLAYS

-• Author(s) of the play: Include the last name and initials of up to 20 authors to ensure proper attribution.
-If there are more than 21 authors, list the first 19 authors, followed by an ellipsis (…), and then include the last author’s name.
-Names should be listed in the same order as they appear in the source.
+- Authors of the play: List the last name and initials of up to 20 authors in order to give due credit.
+If the authors are more than 21, list the first 19 authors, then an ellipsis (…), and finally the last author.
+Names should be listed in the same order as they are in the source.

-• Year of publication: Place the year of publication in parentheses immediately after the author’s name.
-Use only the year, omitting specific dates or months.
-If the play has been republished, include the year of the edition being referenced, along with the original publication year in parentheses.
+- Year published: Place the year published in parentheses immediately after the author’s name.
+Just use the year, not exact dates or months.
+If it has been re-published, place the edition year followed by the original publishing year in parentheses.

-• Title of the play: Italicize the title to indicate that it is a standalone work.
-Use sentence case, meaning only the first word of the title and any proper nouns are capitalized.
-If the play has a subtitle, separate it from the main title with a colon and capitalize the first word of the subtitle.
+- Title of play: Title the play in sentence case, italicizing it to indicate that it is an independent work.
+If the play has a subtitle, place the subtitle after the main title followed by a colon and capitalize the first word of the subtitle.

-• Publisher: Provide the publisher’s full name as it appears in the source.
-If multiple publishers are listed, separate them with a semicolon.
+- Publisher: Provide the full publisher name as it appears in the source.
+In case of multiple publishers, use a semicolon between them.

-• Republished classic plays: If the play has been republished with an editor, the editor’s name should be included in parentheses after the title, preceded by “Ed.”
-The original publication year should be included in parentheses at the end of the reference.
+- Republished classic plays: If the play is republished with an editor, the editor’s name has to be included in parentheses after the title, followed by “Ed.”
+The year of original publication has to be included in parentheses at the end of the reference.

-• Plays from anthologies or collections: If citing a play within an anthology, the citation should begin with the playwright’s name and be followed by the play’s title.
-The editor(s) of the anthology should be included after the title, using the format “In First initials.
-Last name (Ed.),” followed by the title of the collection.
+- Plays from collections or anthologies: When the play is to be cited in an anthology, the citation is to begin with the playwright and end with the name of the play.
+Editors of the collection should be placed after the name of the play in the following order: “In First initials.
+Last name (Ed.),” followed by the name of the collection.

 GENERAL FORMAT FOR CITING A PLAY

-The general format for citing a play in APA style is as follows:
+The standard format to cite a play in APA style is as follows:

 Miller, A. (2015).
 Death of a salesman.
 Penguin Books.